sajag1999/Website-Blocker-Project/README.md

 ## :key: Prerequisites

 All of the code is written in Python only.
 You should know some basic concepts of Python and some of Web development.
-:file handling-file handling is used to do the modifications to the hosts file.
+-  file handling: file handling is used to do the modifications to the hosts file.
-:time-The time module is used to control the frequency of the modifications to the hosts file.
+-  time: The time module is used to control the frequency of the modifications to the hosts file.
-:datetime-The datetime module is used to keep track of the free time and working time.
+-  datetime: The datetime module is used to keep track of the free time and working time.

 ## :key: Results